-The fourth B3 conference, opened by Agriculture Minister Damian O’Connor, was a chance for the plant border biosecurity community to gather in person at what was likely the first Trans-Tasman conference in New Zealand since the COVID pandemic.
+The fourth B3 conference, opened by Agriculture Minister Damien O’Connor, was a chance for the plant border biosecurity community to gather in person at what was likely the first Trans-Tasman conference in New Zealand since the COVID pandemic.

 The official end of New Zealand’s International Year of Plant Health events was marked by Penny Nelson (DDG MPI) at the conference.

 B3 Director David Teulon said collaboration underpins the group so it was wonderful people were able to come together in person after such a long time connecting virtually.
 “There was a real buzz throughout the two days of conference as people re-connected,” he said.

 “Border biosecurity underpins the economic prosperity and environmental health of Aotearoa New Zealand and this has become especially evident during these COVID-19 times.
 It was immensely satisfying the B3 conference brought together New Zealand’s communities of interest for plant border biosecurity research and uptake including government, industry and science, CRIs, universities, Māori, students, and the important wider community.”